toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/file-upload-api-server-in-vapor-4/index.md

 ---
 type: post
-slug: file-upload-api-server-in-vapor-4
 title: File upload API server in Vapor 4
 description: Learn how to build a very simple file upload API server using Vapor 4 and URLSession upload task on the client side.
 publication: 2020-12-30 16:20:00
-tags: Vapor
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## A simple file upload server written in Swift